profsmith89/ctps/_sources/chap04.md

 To learn what Internet-based APIs exist, I visited the ProgrammableWeb, which maintained a directory of these things until it shut down in early 2023.[^fn7] That site pointed me to MediaWiki's API, on which Wikipedia's API is built.[^fn8] There I learned that the API endpoint for Wikipedia in English is `https://en.wikipedia.org/w/api.php`.

-To converse with the server at this endpoint, we have to craft a *query string*.
+To converse with the server at this endpoint, we must craft a *query string*.
 In this string, the MediaWiki site explained that we should set the parameter named `action` to the value `query` when we want to fetch data.
 If then we set the `list` parameter to `search`, we can perform a full text search.
 Since we're doing a search, we set the parameter `srsearch` with the value of our search string and the parameter `srlimt` to the number of page matches that we'd like returned.
 Finally, we set the parameter `format` to `json` so that the Wikipedia API knew that we want our response in JSON format, a text-based format that we'll discuss in a moment.

 ## Python dictionaries